VCityTeam/UD-Graph/Readme.md

 3. XSD-to-OWL
    * Scripts for converting XML Schema into RDF/OWL ontologies
 4. test-data
-   * Stores for test GML, RDF, OWL, ShapeFile, UML, and XML Schema data See [here](./Transformations/Readme.md) for more information.
+   * Stores for test GML, RDF, OWL, UML, and XML Schema data See [here](./Transformations/Readme.md) for more information.

 ### Datasets